 Ripe Bananas Only

-I like to use walnuts in banana bread, but pecans are a nice alternative since they have a similar texture.
+I like to use walnuts in banana bread, but pecans are a nice alternative.
 Keep in mind, the flavor will be slightly different.
 Pecans are a little softer than walnuts and have a sweeter taste.
 If neither are on hand, you can still make delicious banana bread without any nuts.

 Storing Your Bread